Generative AI-enhanced Probabilistic Multi-Fidelity Surrogate Modeling Via Transfer Learning: Application

-The validation model is a reinforced-concrete slab modeled in the commercial FE software \textsc{ANSYS}, as shown in \Cref{fig:slab}.
-This slab is partitioned into nine subsections, and the Young's modulus of each subsection is characterized by a single model parameter, resulting in a total of nine model parameters.
+In the second example we consider the modeling of the response of a reinforced concrete slab structure.
+The quantity of interest is the time-series acceleration response of the slab under ambient excitation.
+We consider an elastic structural system with $n$ degrees of freedom, governed by the dynamic equation of motion in \Cref{eq:motion_eq}.
+The excitation $\mathbf{f}(t)$ is modeled as a base-acceleration time history consistent with zero-mean, band-limited Gaussian white noise to simulate ambient vibration.
+The reinforced concrete slab is modeled using the commercial FE software \textsc{ANSYS} as shown in \Cref{fig:slab}.
+The slab is partitioned into nine subsections, and the Young's modulus of each subsection is characterized by a single model parameter, resulting in a total of nine model parameters.
 Specifically, each parameter represents the relative deviation in Young’s modulus of the corresponding component with respect to its nominal value, that is, where $E_i$ and $E_i^{\mathrm{nor}}$ denote the actual and nominal Young’s moduli, respectively.
 All the input parameters are assumed to follow a uniform distribution, $\theta_i \sim \mathcal{U}(-0.3,\,0.3)$.

 The two fidelity levels are defined by their mesh discretization, which directly controls the trade-off between cost and accuracy.
 Namely, the LF model uses a coarse discretization with a characteristic element size of 0.05~m.
 These simulations are inexpensive, allowing for broad coverage of the parameter space.
 The HF model uses a fine discretization with a characteristic element size of 0.005~m.
 These simulations are computationally costly but provide more accurate acceleration response simulations.
 Apart from the mesh density and any differences specified in the test scenarios below, both models share the same geometric description and boundary conditions.